Overview of direct loans (student loans) and how to apply for 2020–2021, which goes from fall 2020–summer 2021

 - Complete Entrance Counseling online at studentloans.gov.
 After signing in with your FSA ID, click "Complete Counseling," then "Entrance Counseling.”
 You must complete the loan counseling selecting Asheville-Buncombe Technical Community College in order for us to be notified that it has been completed.
 If you have already completed Entrance Counseling for another school in the past, you must log in to Entrance Counseling at studentloans.gov and select the option to send your Entrance Counseling record to A-B Tech.
 If you have completed Entrance Counseling for A-B Tech within the past year, you do not need to complete it again.

-- If you need to decline or reduce your loan funds, complete the 17-18 Direct Loan Adjustment Form, which you can find online under “Forms and Resources” at abtech.edu/financial-aid.
+- If you need to decline or reduce your loan funds, complete the 20–21 Direct Loan Adjustment Form, which you can find online at abtech.edu/financialaidforms.
 Submit the completed form to the Financial Aid Office in person in the Bailey Building.
 Please review the Financial Aid Document Submission Policy carefully.
 If you are requesting loan money for the fall semester only, you must be graduating in the fall or transferring to another school in the spring.
 Once you submit your form, you are not allowed to make any changes to request additional loan funds.
 Therefore, please make sure you request enough loan funding to cover your expenses for both semesters.

-Your financial aid can take a minimum of 2–4 weeks to process and can be longer during peak times of the year.
+Your financial aid can take a minimum of two–four weeks to process and can be longer during peak times of the year.
 If the Financial Aid Office needs additional documentation to process your financial aid, the process could take longer.
-Loan applications can take an additional 2–4 weeks to process.
-The entire loan application process can take around 4–8 weeks to process.
+Loan applications can take an additional two–four weeks to process.
+The entire loan application process can take around four–eight weeks to process.

 How Loans Are Disbursed

-All Federal Direct Student Loans will be awarded in two disbursements per semester.
+All Federal Direct Student Loans will be awarded in multiple disbursements per semester.
 Direct Loans are disbursed after your attendance is recorded in at least six credit hours.
-If you're actively taking at least six credit hours, you'll be eligible to receive the full amount of your loans for that semester; however, the loan will still be disbursed in two separate disbursements per semester.
-As with other types of financial aid, Direct Loans are disbursed through BankMobile.
+If you're actively taking at least six credit hours, you'll be eligible to receive the full amount of your loans for that semester; however, the loan will still be disbursed in multiple separate disbursements per semester.
+As with other types of financial aid, Direct Loans are disbursed through the preference you set up with BankMobile.

 Subsidized Direct Loans